 Flags of our state and nation are flying all around us.
 Individuals who want to display the flag are often fuzzy about the law, etiquette, and protocol.
 This guide will help you find the information you need to ensure you are flying the flag proudly and properly.

-The provisions regarding the Texas state flag, including information on the display are in Chapter 3100 of the Texas Government Code.
-See the Texas Flag Resources on this page for additional information regarding the Texas flag.
+The provisions regarding the Texas state flag, including information on its display, are in Chapter 3100 of the Texas Government Code.
+See the Texas Flag Resources box on this page for additional information regarding the Texas flag.

 Because Texas law may not be easy to understand, below you will find a collection of resources that help to explain the law in “plain English.”

 Below you'll find a collection of resources that help to explain the federal law in “plain English.”